Human rights education: Progressing development

-The demand for HRE continued to grow globally in 2022 as the United Nations Global Compact, in cooperation with the Principles for Responsible Management Education, invite[s] companies to sign the open letter calling on academic institutions to integrate business and human rights topics into their curriculum."
-This was begun because these groups believe, "academic institutions are well-positioned to prepare future business leaders to manage the human rights impacts of their companies."

-The Office of the High Commissioner for Human Rights (OHCHR) continues to promote HRE by supporting national and local initiatives for HRE within the context of its Technical Cooperation Programs and through the ACT Project which subsidizes the grassroots projects.
-The ACT or Assisting Communities Together Project is the collaboration between the OHCHR and the United Nations Development Program (UNDP) to make grants available for civil society organizations that are implementing human rights activities in local communities.
-The OHCHR also takes care of coordinating the World Program for Human Rights Education which aims to, "promote a common understanding of basic principles and methodologies of human rights education, to provide a concrete framework for action and to strengthen partnerships and cooperation from the international level down to the grassroots."
+The Office of the High Commissioner for Human Rights (OHCHR) continues to promote human rights education by supporting national and local initiatives for human rights education within the context of its Technical Cooperation Programs and through the ACT Project which subsidizes the grassroots projects.
+The ACT or Assisting Communities Together Project is the collaboration between the OHCHR and the United Nations Development Program (UNDP) to support civil organizations that are implementing human rights activities in local communities.
+The OHCHR also takes care of coordinating the World Program for Human Rights Education.
 This is a more adaptable program, unlike the decade-long one.
-It focuses on a different issue every few years and tries to strengthen HRE in a different way.
+It focuses on a different issue every few years and tries to strengthen human rights education in a different way.

 Education

-The OHCHR developed human rights education training materials and resource tools such as the Database on human rights education and the Training, the Resource Collection on Human Rights Education and Training, and the web section on the Universal Declaration of Human Rights.